2025 WNBA season: National

 This was the ninth and final year of the broadcast agreement with ESPN, the third and final year of the agreement with Ion, and the second and final year of an agreement with CBS Sports and Amazon.
-New 11-year broadcast agreements with ESPN, Ion, NBC Sports, USA Network, and Amazon will begin in 2026.
+New 11-year broadcast agreements with ESPN, Ion, CBS Sports, NBC Sports, USA Network, and Amazon will begin in 2026.
 Select games also aired on NBA TV through the WNBA and NBA's shared ownership.